dailydimaz/CulinAiry-ios/README.md

-# CulinAI 🍳
+# CulinAry 🍳

-A modern, AI-powered recipe management and nutrition tracking platform built with Next.js 15, React 19, and TypeScript.
+A modern, AI-powered recipe management and nutrition tracking platform built with Swift for iOs

 ## Features